EdgeCaseResearch/Mask_RCNN/README.md

     cd <mask_rcnn home>
 	docker build -t mask_rcnn .

+By default, if `roscore` is running on the host machine, the container will automatically start the `run_ros_interface.py`:

 	docker run --runtime=nvidia -it --net=host mask_rcnn:latest

-`roscore` should already be running on the host machine.

-By default the container will automatically start the `run_ros_interface.py`.
 If you want to run a test program or run another container with `roscore`, run the following command:

 	docker run --runtime=nvidia -it --net=host mask_rcnn:latest bash

 Then, within the container, run

+    source /opt/ros/kinetic/setup.sh
+    source catkin_ws/devel/setup.sh
     roscore &
+    python3 run_ros_interface.py &
 	jupyter notebook --allow-root

 and follow the link that is displayed in the terminal.
 Open the `ros_interface_test.ipynb` file, then re-run all cells to test if the interface is working.